kquist/DoubleML-Python/ML2Estimator_documentation.md

 - interactive_estimate(self,X,y,d,test_size,normalize, second_order_terms, drop_zero_divide, modify_zero_divide,verbose): This method is the implementation of the double machine learning interactive estimation explained in Chernozhukov et. al. This method returns the class with the beta estimate stored in self.Interactive_beta and the standard errorstored in self.Interactive_se

 #Valid dictionary options for method_options and method_options_binary

+This section includes the options for the Tree